bradypp/personal-website/src/content/projects/playstation/index.md

 tech:
     - HTML5
     - JavaScript
-    - Sass
+    - SCSS
     - Gulp.js
     - Jekyll
 ---

 A unique, slick site design for PlayStation.

-Styled with advanced Sass including CSS Grid, scroll-snap and keyframe animations.
+Styled with advanced SCSS including CSS Grid, scroll-snap and keyframe animations.
 All site HTML, CSS, JavaScript and images are automatically optimized through the use Gulp.js and Jekyll.